 With Windows XP

-Download and save one of our ICC profiles from
+- Download and save one of our ICC profiles from above table

-Go into control panel where you should see a
+- Go into control panel where you should see a program for WinColor

-Open the 'profiles' tab and load the saved ICC
+- Open the ‘profiles’ tab and load the saved ICC profile

 Windows 2000 and NT